-In this paper, we create two types of signed networks: a \textit{user to user} network, using the votes on comments; and a \textit{user to news outlet} network, using the votes on stories.
-We create these two networks for different topics, which we extract using the short summary of the articles.
-The \textit{user to news outlet} network is used to validate our approach since we can compare the ideological position of the news outlet generated by CA and SHEEP to external sources.
-The \textit{user to user} network is our main dataset to study polarization in the platform.
+In this paper, we create two types of un-directed signed networks: a \textit{user-to-user} network, using the votes on comments; and a \textit{user-to-news outlet} network, using the votes on stories.
+We create these two networks for different topics, which we extract using the short summaries of the articles.
+The \textit{user-to-news outlet} network is used to validate our approach since we can compare the ideological position of the news outlet generated by CA and SHEEP to external sources.
+The \textit{user-to-user} network is our main dataset to study polarization in the platform.
+Although the format of the data and the platform could naturally produce a directed network representation, we make the modeling choice to remove the directions from the graph to focus on the impact of the signed and weighted edges.
+Empirically, we found that voting behavior between users tends to be symmetrical, as illustrated in Tables~\ref{tab:crosstab_russia} and~\ref{tab:crosstab_politics}.
 Details on how we construct the two types of networks can be found in Subsection~\ref{subsec:signet}.